CMS0729/CEG2410/Projects/Project3/README.md

   - Computer Name:
     - Next we need to change the PC name.
 Once again back to the control panel.
 It is of good habit to name your first domain controller to "DC1".
 You will need to restart once again to apply the changes.
   - Server Manger:
     - Once in the Server Manager we need to promote this server to a domain controller.
 Once that is done you will be prompted with a menu to setup the deployment configuration.
 You will want to add a new forest and give it a root domain name of your choosing.
+After that just follow through the wizard until it is installed.
+Your system will need to restart once again.
 - Domain Name: ```ad.taiga.com```
 - Domain Controller Name: ```DC1```
 - Domain DNS IP: ```10.0.0.2```